 Mark is a double Olympic medalist in the 110-meter hurdles.
 He captured global attention by winning the silver medal at the 1996 Atlanta Olympics despite having a broken arm, and the bronze medal at the 2000 Sydney Olympics with a double hernia ailment.

-High hurdles and jumping through life’s hoops are second nature to Mark.
-Before jumping any “hurdles” on the track, Mark had plenty of hurdles to jump off.
-Growing up in a single family home and being a victim of physical and emotional abuse, Crear early on knew that life was not fair and had plenty of reasons and excuses to quit and give up.
-However, “quitting” was not a part of Dr. Crear’s DNA.
-Instead, Mark relied on faith and hard work to carry him from his life of abuse, abandonment, rejection and disappointments, to number one in the world.
+Scaling high hurdles and jumping through life’s hoops are second nature to Mark.
+Before jumping any “hurdles” on the track, Crear had plenty of hurdles to overcome.
+Growing up in a single family home and being a victim of physical and emotional abuse, he learned early on that life was not fair and had plenty of reasons and excuses to quit and give up.
+However, he relied on faith and hard work to carry him from his life of abuse, abandonment, rejection and disappointment to becoming the No. 1 hurdler in the world.

 Crear grew up in Los Angeles and attended college in his hometown at USC, where he became an NCAA champion.
 He was also a Goodwill Games champion, a U.S. outdoor national champion, and a three-time World Grand Prix champion.

 After his incredible athletic career ended, Mark found success as a motivational speaker, an author and an ordained minister.